kitchdev/geotiff-s3-tiler/README.md

 ### Setting up S3 for testing locally

-* Set up an aws account with your chosen email
+* Set up an aws account with your chosen email _(assuming an account with credentials doesn't already exist)_
 * Under services chose s3
 * Here at the s3 console you can create a bucket you can use for testing
 * Once that is complete you can an access key and secret key by going to your security credentials page
-* Click on Access keys which will genereate the keys for you, Ensure you copy the keys to put in your local env file
+* Click on Access keys which will genereate the keys for you.
+* Make a copy `.env-sample` and call it `.env`
 * Next add your `AWS_ACCESS_KEY` & `AWS_SECRET_KEY` to the `.env` file
-* Now you can instantiate your s3 connection in the code with your own aws connection and observe any activity with your buckets in your s3 dashboard

 ### Sbt and compile
 * first simply run the `sbt` command in the root of the project